FAWWST/train/README.md

 # -CODED-CC-task-
-we doing a project challenge to coded kuwait company in edu tech.
+I doing a project challenge to coded kuwait company in edu tech.